 A Natural Complement Our senses were designed to work best in conjunction with one another.
 Our sense of taste would not be as acute without our nose lending its support to the process.
 Our auditory senses might seem hollow if we weren't gifted with sight as well.
 Indeed, there exists a quiet partnership between all our five senses that's built on synergy.

 Let's see how it works.
 Essential oils are extracted from herbs, flowers, and plants with the intent to improve a person's health and well-being.
-Addressing everything from arthritis to whooping cough, effects of the approximate 3,000 oils found globally can range from sedative to stimulating and antibacterial to antispasmodic.
+Addressing everything from joint discomfort to a runny nose, effects of the approximate 3,000 oils found globally can range from sedative to stimulating and antibacterial to antispasmodic.
 The benefits derived from aromatherapy during a massage come in part from the contact the essential oil has on our skin, but even more so how it affects us when it's inhaled and absorbed through the soft-tissue linings of our nose and mouth.

 The scientific explanation suggests that the essential oil's molecules, when inhaled, lock onto receptor cells at the back of the nose, sending an electrochemical message to the brain's limbic system.
 This message appears to trigger memory and emotional responses, causing messages to be sent to other parts of the brain and body.
 "In this way," says aromatherapist Danila Mansfield, "the production of euphoric, relaxing, sedative, or stimulating neurochemicals is stimulated."

 Judith Fitzsimmons and Paula Bousquet, authors of Aromatherapy Through the Seasons, say the use of essential oils creates a multifaceted effect: "The real beauty of aromatherapy is that it works on a cellular and physical level and also in the emotional, intellectual, spiritual, and aesthetic areas of your life."